rfincher/WebGPIO2/README.md

 The web app is very simple.
 It has a button that turns on and off GPIO pin 7 (see the WiringPi pin diagram) three times while increasing the time between turn ons.

-Another button turns pin 2, 3, and 4 on and off in secuence for 5 seconds, then turns them all on for 1/4 second (250 mS) and off for 1/4 second for 120 iterations (60 seconds).
+Another button turns pin 2, 3, and 4 on and off in sequence for 5 seconds, then turns them all on for 1/4 second (250 mS) and off for 1/4 second for 120 iterations (60 seconds).

 The last two buttons turn pin 0 on and off.

+The methods called by the buttons on the index.xhtml page are in the Class /src/conf/java/beans/MainSessionBean.

+JSF uses an expression language in index.xhtml that lets the web page have access to Java methods and variables.

+When you see action="#{mainSessionBean.blink7}" in the HTML for a button, it means to call the method "blink7" in the Class MainSessionBean.

+Tomcat will instantiate MainSessionBean for you, that's what the annotation "@ManagedBean" means at the beginning of the class file.

+If you want to change the layout or appearance of the buttons in index.xhtml you can change the cascading style sheet web/resources/stylesheets/main.css